Shaving vs trimming: what’s the difference?

 “If your hair is more prone to split ends or you have a lot of chemical treatments done, trimming every eight weeks will help keep your hair healthy,” add Creighton Bowman, Collins agrees.

 “Ideally, Lupita Nyong’o’s hairstylist, Vernon François, explains, “I would recommend 6-12 weeks for anyone with wavy or curly hair, while coil-y, tight curls and kinky patterns could wait as long as two months for a trim.
-If your hair is colored or heat-damaged I would advise checking if the hair needs cutting every time you are having it colored to avoid over-processing the ends.”
+If your hair is colored or heat-damaged, I would advise checking if it needs cutting every time it is colored to avoid over-processing the ends.”

-“Two key factors when wondering [if it’s] time for a cut are as basic as this: 1) Can you no longer achieve the styles you desire?
+“Two key factors when wondering [if it’s] time for a cut are as basic as this: 1) Can you no longer achieve the desired styles?
 And 2) are the ends of your hair visibly damaged?”
 Norton says.

 Does a shaven head affect your level of confidence?

 Tati Gabrielle shaved her hair in April 2019.
-Tati explained, she was feeling inspired to make a change.
-“I cut it between seasons, so it will be short for most of season two,” she said.
-“It was marking Prudence’s character arc too and what she was going through.
-This Samson sort of idea: When you shave your head, it’s a release of a lot of things.
+Tati explained she was feeling inspired to make a change.
+“I cut it between seasons so that it will be short for most of season two,” she said.
+“It was also marking Prudence’s character arc and what she was going through.
+This Samson idea: When you shave your head, it releases many things.
 It’s also a stripping of your identity in a way.”

 “I was super gung ho about it at first,” she said.
-“I was the one who suggested the idea and then the day I went to go get it cut — 15 minutes before my appointment — I freaked out.
+“I was the one who suggested the idea, and then I freaked out the day I went to get it cut — 15 minutes before my appointment.
 I was like, ‘What if it doesn’t look right?
-What if I have a weird shaped head?
+What if I have a weirdly shaped head?
 I’m just going to look strange!’
-It was really scary, but once it was cut, it felt really liberating and I had nothing to hide behind.
-It definitely forced me to reconcile with my own beauty and learn to appreciate myself a bit more and appreciate the way that I looked without having hair.
+It was really scary, but once it was cut, it felt really liberating, and I had nothing to hide behind.
+It forced me to reconcile with my beauty and learn to appreciate myself a bit more and how I looked without having hair.
 It was a transformative experience.”

 What is the right time to trim my hair?

-“Trimming your hair is important, because whether you cut two centimeters or two inches, keeping the style that you like requires regular maintenance,” Dizon says.
-“When a professional trims the hair, we’re still checking the entire shape and making sure that the style works with your lifestyle.”
+“Trimming your hair is important because whether you cut two centimeters or two inches, keeping the style you like requires regular maintenance,” Dizon says.
+“When a professional trims the hair, we’re still checking the entire shape and ensuring that the style works with your lifestyle.”